 Zentangling is a technique which uses intricate patterns.
 It’s easy-to-learn, relaxing, and fun way to create beautiful images.
 The patterns are called tangles.
 Tangles are created by combining dots, lines, curves and orbs.
 The patterns are drawn on small pieces of paper called “tiles.”
 Once several tiles are created they can be assembled into mosaics to create a bigger art piece.

 StenDoodles are a method of creating an artwork that is a series of stencils and patterns.
 Use a stencil to create an outline and then add another stencil to create sections within that shape.
 Finally use smaller stencils to create patterns within each section.
 These can be coloured in, using brightly contrasting colours.

-Did you know that doodling has the capacity to improve memory, focus and cognition?
-Who would've thought that scribbling would have had such a positive impact on us all.
+Did you know that doodling can improve your memory, focus and cognition?
+Who would've thought!
 Click To Tweet

 Doodle your way to better Health